Drakmyth/BitburnerScripts/README.md

 Functional scripts are scripts that are either facilitate automation or are intended to be executed directly to display information.

 ### daemon.js
 Simple weaken-grow-hack script.
 Takes the hostname as a parameter.
 Has hardcoded money and security thresholds at 0.75 and 5 respectively.
+There's typically no reason to run this script manually (though you can) because it is deployed and executed automatically by `flood.js`.

 ```
 run daemon.js home